 Figure 2.
 Visualisation of randomised control trial groups: adapted from Kendall 2003

-All study participants will be informed of which group they have been randomised, and of the actions to be undertaken relative to the allocated randomised group.
+If a participant in the control group asks to receive the study intervention, the study team will offer the intervention following completion of the study.
+Should the participant decline this offer, they will be excluded for this study.

+6.4.2 Baseline measures

+Signed consent will be obtained from the participant at the first visit.
+If the participant has forgotten to bring the form, or lost the form prior to the appointment, the researcher will provide the participant with a new copy.

+For those participants where lung function testing has not been performed or is older than 12 months spirometry will be performed using an Easyone spirometer.
+This is to confirm presence and stage of COPD.

+The participant will then complete baseline questionnaires; the researcher will be available to answer questions.
+Answers will be collected on the Case Report Form (CRF) according to the order they are presented below (see attachment 4).
+The requested information will be:

+Both control and intervention participants:

+General demographics

+Recruitment information

+Information on GP

+Social situation

+Current medications

+Spirometry results

+Smoking history

+Beck Anxiety Inventory (BAI)

+Patients with COPD may suffer from Anxiety which can influence their rate of ED presentation

+Beck Depression Inventory (BDI)

+Patients with COPD may suffer from Depression which can influence their rate of ED presentation

+Modified Medical Research Council (MMRC) Dyspnoea Scale

+SF-36

+General HRQoL questionnaire allowing calculation of QALY’s

+Partners in Health (PIH) and Cue & Response (C&R) questionnaires: The Flinders Program for Chronic Condition Management

+To assess participant knowledge level in exacerbation self-management

+COPD Self-Efficacy Scale

+COPD Assessment Test (CAT)

+Immunisation status

+Malnutrition

+Access to COPD Action Plan and Emergency Pack

+Use of oxygen and/or non-invasive ventilation

+Vital signs

+For Intervention Participants Only

+RNS clinical assessment

+COPD action plan & emergency pack

+Respiratory inhalers technique assessment

+Respiratory assessment

+Checklist

-6.4.3 Education
+6.4.3 Education for Intervention group participants only

-After completion of the baseline assessments and randomisation the RNS nurse will provide the participant with a COPD information pack (see attachment 6).
-Information on disease and exacerbation management will be provided to the participant.
-Other information in the pack will be discussed based upon individual participant needs.
+All participants randomised to the intervention group will be provided with a COPD information pack (see attachment 6).

-Some participants from TQEH campus may already be known to RNS.
-The above information will be reinforced regardless of baseline knowledge.

-The RNS nurse will reinforce the principles of using the physician prescribed COPD Action Plan (see attachment 5.4) and Emergency Pack for all participants, as recommended by current therapeutic guidelines ((Global Initiative for Chronic Obstructive Lung Disease 2015),(Abramson, Crockett et al. 2014)).
-Where the participant does not already have a COPD action plan or emergency pack both will be obtained from the Respiratory Registrar/Physician rostered to TQEH hospital consult service.
-The COPD Action Plan developed by Lung Foundation Australia (see attachment 5.4) will be used for all participants that require one provided.
-All participants will receive education on the use of their inhalers in exacerbation management.
-Participants will also be educated on when to commence their emergency pack of prednisolone or antibiotics as per their COPD Action Plan.
+The RNS nurse will reinforce the principles of using the physician prescribed COPD Action Plan (see attachment 5.4) and Emergency Pack for intervention group participants, as recommended by current therapeutic guidelines ((Global Initiative for Chronic Obstructive Lung Disease 2015),(Abramson, Crockett et al. 2014)).
+Where the intervention group participant does not already have a COPD action plan or emergency pack both will be obtained from the Respiratory Registrar/Physician rostered to TQEH hospital consult service.
+The COPD Action Plan developed by Lung Foundation Australia (see attachment 5.4) will be used for intervention group participants that require one provided.
+All intervention group participants will receive education on the use of their inhalers in exacerbation management.
+Intervention group participants will also be educated on when to commence their emergency pack of prednisolone or antibiotics as per their COPD Action Plan.
 The medication and dosage in the emergency pack will comply with current therapeutic guidelines for exacerbation management in COPD (Therapeutic Gudelines Limited 2017).
-Having a COPD Action plan and emergency pack is a pre-requisite for participants in this study as this is the tool that is essential in both groups to facilitate exacerbation management.

-All participants will be given an opportunity to ask questions and discuss the content of the education information provided.
-If no further questions exist from either the control or intervention participant, the RNS nurse will continue to explain the procedure for the remainder of the intervention (see figure 3).
+All participants will be given an opportunity to ask questions; if no further questions exist from either the control or intervention participant, the RNS nurse will continue to explain the procedure for the remainder of the trial period (see figure 3).
 All intervention participants will be provided with the ‘green folder’ to keep relevant study information and to document information for communication (see 7.2).